-This bill would-require, as a condition of receipt of supplemental grant funds, the establishment of school parent advisory committees on education programs and services for English learners in each school with more than 20 English learners in attendance, as specified. instead require the governing board of a school district to establish a districtwide parent advisory committee and, as a condition of supplemental state grant funds, if the enrollment of the school district includes at least 15% English learners or the school district enrolls at least 50 pupils who are English learners, to establish a districtwide English learner parent advisory committee.
-The bill would require the districtwide English learner parent advisory committee to advise the governing board on specified tasks, including, among others, the development of a district master plan for education programs and services for English learners and the conducting of a districtwide needs assessment on a school-by-school basis.
+This bill would instead require the governing board of a school district to establish a districtwide parent advisory committee and, as a condition of supplemental state grant funds, if the enrollment of the school district includes at least 15% English learners or the school district enrolls at least 50 pupils who are English learners, to establish a districtwide English learner parent advisory committee.
+The bill would require the districtwide English learner parent advisory committee to advise the governing board on specified tasks, including, among others, the development of a district master plan for education programs and services for English learners and the conducting of a districtwide needs assessment on a school-by-school basis establishment of school district goals and objectives for programs and services for English learners and school district reclassification procedures.